Rari-Capital/rari-stable-pool-contracts/README.md

 ## Contract usage

 Documentation on common usage of the contracts is available in [`USAGE.md`](USAGE.md).
 Detailed API documentation for our smart contracts' public methods is available in [`API.md`](API.md).
 Smart contract ABIs are available in the `abi` properties of the JSON files in the `build` folder.
-For easy implementation, see the Rari SDK.
+For easy implementation, see the [Rari JavaScript SDK](https://github.com/Rari-Capital/rari-sdk).

 ## dApp usage